 3. Take advantage of social learning

-People often learn as much through their peers, as they do through training materials.
+People often learn as much through their peers, as through training materials.
 Combine the power of social learning with quality content to provide an engaging training experience with lasting impact.

 4. Make the link between KPIs and training clear